h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 Similarly, there is no way for a server to signal if its' RADIUS/1.1 configuration is set to "allow" or "require".
 In both cases if it receives "radius/1.1" from the client via ALPN, the server MUST reply with "radius/1.1", and agree to that negotiation.
 The difference between the two values for the server is how it handles the situation when no ALPN is signalled from the client.

+### Tabular Summary

-A table of possible behaviors for client/server values of the RADIUS/1.1 flag is given below.
-This table and names given below are for informational and descriptive purposes only.
+The preceding text gives a large number of recommendations.
+In order to give a simpler description of the outcomes, a table of possible behaviors for client/server values of the RADIUS/1.1 flag is given below.
+This table and the names given below are for informational and descriptive purposes only.
+This section is not normative.

 ~~~~
                              Server